Scientific Integrity for PhD candidates in Archaeology and the Humanities

 Schuyt offers a reflexive, critical study of scientific integrity and the discourse surrounding it, from various angles: historical, ethical, legal, etc, with ample attention to both theory and practice.
 Minimally read: table of contents, pp 9–11, 21–29, 31–36, 72–78, 97–116, and 125–136.

-(3) The Leiden University online module on scientific conduct.
+(3) The Leiden University online module on scientific integrity.

-Additionally, prepare to offer some individual reflection on scientific integrity in relation to your field or subject specialization and to your own research as part of the subsequent discussion with your supervisor.
+Additionally, prepare to offer some individual reflection on scientific integrity in relation to your field or subject specialization and to your own research as part of the subsequent workshop at institute level and/or discussion with your supervisor.

 All PhD candidates in the faculties of Archaeology and Humanities at Leiden University are encouraged to follow this course, preferably during the early stages of their research.
-Those enrolled at the Graduate School of Humanities on or after 1 January 2019 are obligated to complete this course.
+For those enrolled at the Graduate School of Humanities on or after 1 January 2019, this course is mandatory.

 - Scientific integrity